KalanaRatnayake/boxmot_ros/README.md

 ### Default models with Docker Compose

 Add the following snippet under `services` to any compose.yaml file to add this container and use an existing model.
+An example is available in [AIResearchLab/human-tracking-setup](https://github.com/AIResearchLab/human-tracking-setup)

 ```bash
 services: